radius-project/docs/docs/content/guides/author-apps/portable-resources/howto-author-portable-resources/index.md

 {{% codetab %}}

 Recipes enable a separation of concerns between infrastructure operators and developers by automating infrastructure deployment.
-To learn more visit the [Recipes overview]({{< ref "/guides/recipes/overview" >}}).
 You can run a default recipe registered in your environment or select the specific Recipe you want to run.

-#### Default Recipe

 {{< rad file="snippets/app-redis-recipe.bicep" embed=true marker="//Recipe" >}}

-#### Specifying a Recipe by name

-{{< rad file="snippets/app-redis-manual.bicep" embed=true marker="//RecipeSpecified" >}}
+ To learn more visit the [Recipes overview]({{< ref "/guides/recipes/overview" >}}).

 {{% /codetab %}}